BoskoZlatanovicRAF/billion-rows/README.md

 ## How to run?
 - To run add some txt or csv file with format `Hamburg;12.0` with each station in new line.
-Here you can try some commands:
+Here you can try some commands:<br/>
 `SCAN --min 10.0 --max 20.0 --letter H --output output.txt --job job1`<br/>
 `STATUS --job job1`<br/>
 `MAP`<br/>